Improving Operations for Country Outcomes

 The key focus of ongoing trust fund reforms is to improve strategic alignment, increase efficiency, and enhance oversight of this portfolio to deliver solutions for clients while providing the best value for donors.
 A key measure is the introduction of Umbrella 2.0 programs, which will reduce portfolio fragmentation.
 In fiscal 2020, the Bank’s global practices and regions reviewed their full portfolio of 526 trust funds and identified opportunities for consolidation: 70 proposals for Umbrella 2.0 programs will serve as the basis for the majority of future fundraising efforts.
 We also updated our FIF Management Framework to strengthen future selectivity by introducing a menu of options for responding to global calls for collective action.

 Grievance Redress Service

-The Grievance Redress Service (GRS) is an avenue for people and communities to submit complaints directly to the World Bank if they believe a Bank-funded project has or is likely to.
+The Grievance Redress Service (GRS) is an avenue for people and communities to submit complaints directly to the Bank if they believe a Bank-funded project has adversely affected them or is likely to.
 It was established in 2015 based on recommendations from an Independent Evaluation Group review of the Safeguard Policies.
 It complements project-level grievance mechanisms and ensures that complaints received at the corporate level are promptly and proactively addressed by fostering dialogue and applying relevant dispute resolution tools.